 From Table 5 and as presented in the model, it can be seen that capital adequacy ratio had a significant negative impact on the liquidity risk of the banks.
 The results, therefore suggest that capital adequacy ratio and liquidity risk move in opposite directions.
-That is to say that, as capital adequacy ratio increases, there is a decrease in the liquidity risk of listed banks in Ghana.
-The findings are so because, an increase in the capital adequacy ratio of listed banks has the tendency to increase the absorption capacity for bad loans and thus increase banks liquidity which invariably decreases their liquidity risk.
-The findings of the study are consistent with Louayti et al. (2015), where in studying the relationship between credit risk and liquidity risk, a significant negative relationship between liquidity risk ratio and credit risk was observed.
+That is to say that, as capital adequacy ratio increases, there is a decrease in the liquidity risk of universal banks in Ghana.
+The findings are so because, an increase in the capital adequacy ratio of universal banks has the tendency to increase the absorption capacity for bad loans and thus may not have much impact on the banks' liquidity which invariably decreases their liquidity risk.
+The findings of the study are consistent with Louati, Abida, and Boujelbene (2015), (2015), where in studying the relationship between credit risk and liquidity risk, a significant negative relationship between liquidity risk ratio and credit risk was observed.
 The extent of this consistency in findings could be as a result of the measurement of the variables.
-In Louayti et al. (2015), credit risk was measured using the capital adequacy ratio, which was the same measurement adopted by the current study.
+In Louati, Abida, and Boujelbene (2015), credit risk was measured using the capital adequacy ratio, which was the same measurement adopted by the current study.
 The findings of the study are however contrary with the findings of Samartin (2003), where credit risk was observed to have a significant positive effect on the liquidity risk of banks.
 The extent of the contrary results in findings could be as a result of the differences in the measurement of the variables.
 The findings of the current study are also inconsistent with the findings of Iyer and Puri (2012), where an indication of a positive relationship between liquidity risk and credit risk was established.
-Also, the cost per loan assets ratio and the Loans-Advance Total Deposits Ratio which are measures of credit risk of listed banks were found in the current study to have a significant negative effect on the liquidity risk of listed banks in Ghana.
+Also, the cost per loan assets ratio and the Loans-Advance Total Deposits Ratio which are measures of credit risk of universal banks were found in the current study to have a significant negative effect on the liquidity risk of universal banks in Ghana.
 These findings of the current study are however inconsistent with the findings of Nikomara, Taghavi, and Diman (2013) and Nikomara et al. (2013) where a significant positive relationship was found between credit risk and liquidity risks for banks.
-The findings of the current study in relation to the relationship between credit risk and liquidity risk are inconsistent the finance distress theory and the shiftability theory of liquidity.
+The findings of the current study in relation to the relationship between credit risk and liquidity risk are consistent with the finance distress theory and the shiftability theory of liquidity.

-The effect of liquidity risk and credit risk on the performance of listed banks in Ghana (ROA & ROE)
+The Effect of Liquidity Risk and Credit Risk on the Performance of Universal banks in Ghana (ROA & ROE)